sub-jo/git-localconfig-repo/README.md

+**Git-LocalConfig-Repo**

- Git Local config is the repository responsible for managing properties for all other services, acting as a centralized properties bucket for all microservices.
+The Git Local config repository is responsible for managing properties for all other services, acting as a centralized properties bucket for all microservices.